echasnovski/mini.nvim/README.md

   -- If `nil` (default), default items will be used (see |mini.starter|). items = nil,

   -- Header to be displayed before items.
-Should be a string or function -- evaluating to single string (use `\n` for new lines).
-  -- If `nil` (default), polite greeting will be used. header = nil,
+Converted to single string via -- `tostring` (use `\n` to display several lines).
+If function, it is -- evaluated first.
+If `nil` (default), polite greeting will be used. header = nil,

   -- Footer to be displayed after items.
-Should be a string or function -- evaluating to string.
-If `nil`, default usage help will be shown. footer = nil,
+Converted to single string via -- `tostring` (use `\n` to display several lines).
+If function, it is -- evaluated first.
+If `nil` (default), default usage help will be shown. footer = nil,

   -- Array  of functions to be applied consecutively to initial content.